asgardphp/asgard/Entity/README.md

 	$definition->properties = [
 		'title' => [
-			'multiple' => true
+			'many' => true
 		]
 	]

-Now, $article->title will return a Asgard\Entity\Multiple object which can be used like an array:
+Now, $article->title will return a Asgard\Entity\ManyCollection object which can be used like an array:

 	$article->title[] = 'new title';
 	$article->title[0] //new title